dewarian/functional-programming-1/README.md

 Because I was so engrossed in the data and had a lot of difficulties with it, I didn't allow enough time to work and experiment with D3.
 It looks so cool, so I definitely want to dive deeper into D3!
 Also because it is quite complex en the possibilities are almost endless!
 There is still a lot to learn and I got the feeling that I am not at the right level now, where I should have been by the end of this course.
 I find this very unfortunate and a real pity.

-A complete log of my learning proces can be found [here!](./proceslog.md)
+A complete log of my learning process can be found [here!](./docs/processlog.md)

 ## Credits